Principal's Corner

 Weekly Reminders

 - C.A.R.D. and B.U.C.K.
-Strategies (anchor charts) posted in all the classrooms.
+Strategies (anchor charts) were posted in all the classrooms.

 - Teachers should arrive at work by 7:45 a.m. and follow established procedures for reporting absences.